Oral-History:Thomas Goldsmith

 Goldsmith:

-Then one day one of the research people came to him and said, "We've got a cathode ray tube that we had purchased from Germany and we burned it up.
+Then one day one of the research people came to him and said, "We've got a cathode-ray tube that we had purchased from Germany and we burned it up.
 Somebody turned a little too much filament current through it, and it's gone.
-Alan, do you think you could fix it?"
+Allen, do you think you could fix it?"
 He said, "Probably we can."
 So he put a new electron gun in this tube and played around with the big tube.
 Ah!
 This is the way to do television, rather than the older ways of the mechanical standard.
 Also in his early days, prior to starting his own company, he worked as chief engineer of the De Forest Radio Company.
 Lee De Forest lived principally on the west coast, but in some of his research years he had come east and was a graduate student at Yale University, where he did his graduate work in electrical engineering.
-I talked to Lee quite a bit because later he was consulting engineer for Alan B. Dumont Laboratories until he was about eighty-five years old.
+I talked to Lee quite a bit because later he was consulting engineer for Allen B. Du Mont Laboratories until he was about eighty-five years old.
 The De Forest Radio Company operated in Passaic, New Jersey.

 Polkinghorn: